Integrable Massless and Massive Fermions: Time-reversal breaking mass generation

 The solution \eqref{eq:XYhansatz} with \eqref{eq:XYf} has been shown to satisfy the full YBE using the TZA \cite{TetraZamalochikov,FermiR}.
-In Ref.~\cite{FermiR}, the idea of introducing interaction to a single species of free fermion with the conjugation operator was also applied to the Hubbard model, where an $R$-matrix was obtained for Hubbard model with nonzero chemical potential for both spins.
+In Ref.~\cite{FermiR}, the idea of introducing interaction to a single species of massless fermion with the TRO was also applied to the Hubbard model, where an $R$-matrix was obtained for Hubbard model with nonzero chemical potential for both spins.
 Finally, as has been done for the Hubbard model \cite{PhysRevLett.86.5096}, a ladder operator $B=-\sum_j jh_{j,j+1}(\mu;\gamma)+\partial_\mu$ can be used to generate an infinite number of local conserved charges $I^{(n+1)}=[B,I^{(n)}]$ for $n\ge 2$, with $I^{(2)}=H(\mu;\gamma)$.

-\section{Superconducting Hubbard Model from Coupling XY Chains}
+\section{Superconducting Hubbard model from coupling XY chains}

 After witnessing the success of the last two sections, it is natural to expect that the Hubbard model might be deformed with a superconducting pair-creation and annihilation term while remaining integrable.
-It should not be too surprising that the naive construction turns out not to end up integrable, as the DYBE and existence of a conjugation symmetry is merely a necessary condition for integrability with non-relativistic $R$-matrix.
+It should not be too surprising that the naive construction turns out not to end up integrable, as the DYBE and existence of a TRS is merely a necessary condition for integrability with non-relativistic $R$-matrix.
 Nevertheless, since examining where the recipe fails is helpful for identifying further necessary integrability conditions, I will still carry out the detailed procedure of construction an $R$-matrix for the deformation.